At-home test kits

 If Your Test Result Is Positive

 Tell a healthcare provider about your positive test result and stay in contact with them during your illness.
 If your illness becomes severe, seek medical attention.
-To avoid spreading the virus to others, follow CDC recommendations.
-See CDC’s guidance Quarantine and Isolation, which has information for a person who tests positive and has symptoms, and for a person who doesn’t have symptoms.

 Tell your close contacts that they may have been exposed to the virus that causes COVID-19.
 A person with COVID-19 can begin spreading it starting 48 hours (or 2 days) before the person has any symptoms or tests positive.
 By informing your close contacts they may have been exposed, you are helping to protect everyone.